 There are two tasks that can be done to mitigate this situation.

 - Ask the recipient to add your company as a contact in their email utility (for example Outlook), with your sending email address in the contact.
 Many managed domains set up rules not to deliver emails except from known contacts, and this simple step satisfies this rule.

 - If step 1 does not work it may be necessary for the recipient to contact their IT department or hosting for the managed domain to allow emails sent from Limo Anywhere's sending IP address to be delivered to the recipient.
 This process is called "whitelisting".
-Limo Anywhere's sending email IP address is 126.96.36.199.
+Limo Anywhere's sending email IP addresses are below:

 Emails Not Delivered Due to SPF Error

 SPF (Sender Policy Framework) Error means your email was rejected by the recipient's managed domain due to an error in how the sending email's managed domain is configured.